Backups

 Back up your most important data.

-Generally the easiest way is to make a full copy of your "user" folder.
+Generally the easiest way is to make a full copy of your own user folder. (or the entire "Users" folder)

 Open Windows File Explorer: You can do this by clicking on the icon in the taskbar.
 Alternatively almost every keyboard on a Windows PC has a Windows key (it’s the one with the Windows icon).
 You can open File Explorer by pressing Windows+E